Titan Machinery (NASDAQ:TITN) Issues FY 2023 Earnings Guidance

+Titan Machinery (NASDAQ:TITN – Get Rating) last issued its earnings results on Thursday, March 24th.
+The company reported $0.99 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.54 by $0.45.
+The firm had revenue of $507.60 million for the quarter, compared to the consensus estimate of $524.60 million.
+Titan Machinery had a net margin of 3.86% and a return on equity of 17.11%.
+The business’s revenue was up 16.2% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.23 earnings per share.
+On average, analysts expect that Titan Machinery will post 2.8 EPS for the current year.

-A number of hedge funds have recently made changes to their positions in the business.
-Barclays PLC lifted its position in Titan Machinery by 68.3% during the fourth quarter.
-Barclays PLC now owns 29,902 shares of the company’s stock valued at $1,007,000 after buying an additional 12,138 shares in the last quarter.
-BlackRock Inc. lifted its position in Titan Machinery by 1.1% during the fourth quarter.
-BlackRock Inc. now owns 1,422,258 shares of the company’s stock valued at $47,915,000 after buying an additional 14,828 shares in the last quarter.
-Wells Fargo & Company MN lifted its position in Titan Machinery by 7.5% during the fourth quarter.
-Wells Fargo & Company MN now owns 66,204 shares of the company’s stock valued at $2,230,000 after buying an additional 4,626 shares in the last quarter.
-NewEdge Advisors LLC acquired a new position in Titan Machinery during the fourth quarter valued at approximately $251,000.
-Finally, Goldman Sachs Group Inc. lifted its position in Titan Machinery by 58.1% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 516,769 shares of the company’s stock valued at $17,410,000 after buying an additional 189,843 shares in the last quarter.
-76.41% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Metropolitan Life Insurance Co NY raised its stake in shares of Titan Machinery by 14.9% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 5,174 shares of the company’s stock valued at $174,000 after acquiring an additional 671 shares during the period.
+BNP Paribas Arbitrage SA increased its stake in Titan Machinery by 74.5% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 5,197 shares of the company’s stock worth $135,000 after buying an additional 2,219 shares during the period.
+Citigroup Inc. increased its stake in Titan Machinery by 88.6% in the 4th quarter.
+Citigroup Inc. now owns 6,505 shares of the company’s stock worth $219,000 after buying an additional 3,056 shares during the period.
+Charles Schwab Investment Management Inc. increased its stake in Titan Machinery by 1.8% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 173,290 shares of the company’s stock worth $5,839,000 after buying an additional 3,076 shares during the period.
+Finally, Sei Investments Co. increased its stake in Titan Machinery by 2.1% in the 4th quarter.
+Sei Investments Co. now owns 178,791 shares of the company’s stock worth $6,025,000 after buying an additional 3,697 shares during the period.
+76.41% of the stock is currently owned by institutional investors and hedge funds.

 About Titan Machinery (Get Rating)